The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Coboundaries and integrality

 The second equality follows immediately from the first together with Lemma \ref{lem:coboundary}. \end{proof}

-\begin{rmk} If $W$ is a coboundary over $H^n(M; \Z)$ for $M = \del W$, then the mod $\Z$ reduction of $\iprinc_M : \bmsp_n(M;\Z) \to \Q$ is determined by the torsion linking form---in particular, if $H^{2n}(M;\Z)$ is torsion-free then $\iprinc$ takes integer values.
+\begin{rmk} If an \tkc{} $M$ admits any coboundary over $H^{\leq s}(M; \Z)$ then the mod $\Z$ reduction of $\iprinc_M : \bmspam{M;\Z} \to \Q$ is determined by the torsion linking form---in particular, if $H^*(M;\Z)$ is torsion-free then $\iprinc$ takes integer values.
 Because of the non-commutativity of the cup product on singular cochains, we do not see a reason for this claim to be true in the absence of such a coboundary. \end{rmk}